Chethanprakash17/Chethanprakash17/README.md

 # 💫 About Me:
-I am a CS  student at R V College of engineering <br>
+I am a CS  student at R V College of engineering,bengaluru <br>

 ## 🌐 Socials: